 Unfortunately, the ToF camera has an even narrower viewing angle, which is no more than 30-40 °.
-For example, when the ToF sensor is installed at a height of 3 meters, the effective viewing area will be less than 1.5 x 1.5 meters.
+For example, when the ToF sensor is installed at the height of 3 meters, the effective viewing area will be less than 1.5 x 1.5 meters.

 The benefits of SensMax TAC-B people counting radar sensor

-The mmWave technology looks similar to ToF camera, but it provides a much wider viewing angle of 120°.
+The mmWave technology looks similar to the ToF camera, but it provides a much wider viewing angle of 120°.
 The effective people counting area for a TAC-B radar sensor is from 35 up to 200 square meters.